levelupcc/level-up/_pages/curriculum/assessing-risks-and-solutions/security-plans-and-protocols/deepening/organizational-security-plans-and-protocols/organizational-security-plans-and-protocols.md

 *This session was developed for, and should be attributed to, the Institute for War & Peace Reporting resource "Cyberwomen: Holistic Digital Security Training Curriculum for Women Human Rights Defenders" under a Creative Commons Attribution-Share Alike 4.0 International CC BY-SA 4.0 License*

 ## Materials to Prepare:
-- Risk model from Deepening session "Gender-Based Risk Model"
+- Risk model from Deepening session [Gender-Based Risk Model](/curriculum/assessing-risks-and-solutions/security-plans-and-protocols/deepening/gender-based-risk-model/)
 - Printed security protocol templates (see example template below)

 #### *Trainer's Note*
 - *This session is best suited for participant groups who come from the same organization or collective, as the activities below are focused on developing an organizational level security plan – the process of designing this together will help support women’s ongoing practice and implementation of it.*
 - *It is crucial to follow-up with participants on the implementation of the plan they create – if possible, connect with them every two or three weeks to check on progress (apart from answering any questions they might send in the interim).
 Be careful not to pressure participants about using specific tools or implementations of them when follow up with them – simply support them and be present with them, responding to any questions or concerns they have and providing recommendations when requested.
 If participants feel pressured, they may not be forthcoming about whether they’ve addressed a specific issue and won’t feel comfortable sharing actual difficulties when they arise.*
-<br><br>

 ## Running the Session: